Valanchery: Late medieval period

 The battles along the western borders of Valluvanadu were bitter, for they were marked by treachery and crime.
 Panthalur and Ten Kalams came under Kozhikode only after a protracted struggle.
 The assassination of a minister of Kozhikode by the chief minister of Valluvanadu while visiting Kottakkal in Valluvanadu sparked the battle, which dragged on for almost a decade.
-At last, the Valluvanadu minister was captured by Samoothiri's warriors and executed at Padapparambu, and his province (Ten Kalams, including Kottakkal and Panthalur) were occupied by the Samoothiri.
+At last, the Valluvanadu minister was captured by Samoothiri's warriors and executed at Padapparambu, and his province (Ten Kalams, including Kottakkal and Panthalur) was occupied by the Samoothiri.
 The Kizhakke Kovilakam Munalappadu, who took a leading part in this campaign, received half of the newly captured province from Samoothiri as a gift.
 The loss of this fiercely loyal chief minister was the greatest blow to Valluvanadu after the loss of Tirunavaya and Ponnani.

 Colonial era

-During the last decades of eighteenth century, the army of the Kingdom of Mysore reached here.
+During the last decades of the eighteenth century, the army of the Kingdom of Mysore reached here.
 The region was annexed with the East India Company with the Treaty of Seringapatam, following the Third Anglo-Mysore War.
 Under the British Raj, Valanchery was an Amsom included in Cheranad which was scattered in the Taluks of Eranad and Ponnani in the erstwhile Malabar District.
 Cheranad had been under the direct rule of the Zamorin of Calicut during the late medieval period.
 The pottery industry and the blacksmith community, which has adopted it as a traditional caste occupation, were a part of Valanchery's identity.
 Changampally Mammi Gurukkal was a well-known figure in martial arts and neurology.

 National movement

 In 1932, as a part of the freedom struggle, a favorable environment was created for the seeds of a national political outlook to germinate in Valanchery.
 After the Guruvayur Temple Satyagraha and Kelappan's fast, a referendum was held to get the views of the upper caste Hindus of Ponnani taluk.
 The central office of the referendum was Valanchery.
 It was on this occasion that prominent national leaders including Kasturba Gandhi, C. R. Das's sister Urmila Devi, Sadashiva Rao, C. Rajagopalachari, and U. Gopala Menon, visited Valanchery.
 V. T. Bhattathiripad is also a notable figure in this group.
 The first Indian National Congress committee in Valanchery was formed in 1936.
 The Muslim League was formed in 1938 here.
 During the hike of rice prices, Valanchery Matta Rice had possessed a position in the newspapers.
-As a result of the efforts of Mazhavancheri Damodaran Namboothiri and others, a united currency group (Aikya Nanaya Sangham) had functioned in Valanchery.
-After the war, as a result of K. Kelappan's efforts in Malabar, the Firka Consumer Co - operative Society was formed on a Firka basis.
-A co-operative society was also formed in Valanchery under the presidency of TKC Moideenkutty kalathil.
+As a result of the efforts of Mazhuvanchery Damodaran Namboothiri and others, a united currency group (Aikya Nanaya Sangham) had functioned in Valanchery.
+After the war, as a result of K. Kelappan's efforts in Malabar, the Firka Consumer Co-operative Society was formed on a Firka basis.
+A cooperative society was also formed in Valanchery under the presidency of TKC Moideenkutty Kalathil.
 Today's Kuttippuram Service Co-operative Bank is a continuation of that.